 International Student Admission

-All international students are required to purchase the UW System accident and sickness insurance.
+All international students enrolled in on-campus programs are required to purchase the UW System accident and sickness insurance.

 Transfer of Credits

 Up to nine* credits of transfer graduate coursework may be approved to count toward a graduate degree earned at UW-Eau Claire.
 This limit of nine* transfer credits includes both courses taken prior to admission and after admission.
 These credits must be earned from another regionally accredited institution that is offering a comparable graduate degree program.
 Only courses in which a B (GPA of 3.00) or above is earned and representing course content equivalent to that offered by the University of Wisconsin-Eau Claire will be accepted and applied toward graduate degree programs.
 Transfer course grades are not computed in the resident GPA at UW-Eau Claire.
 No credit toward a graduate degree will be allowed for correspondence work.